gabortill/javascipt-style-guide/README.md

 **why?**

-Trailing whitespaces are unnecessary and improve the filesize.
+Trailing whitespaces are unnecessary and improve the file size.

 **[⬆ back to top](#table-of-contents)**